 Past trauma and negative childhood experiences can be major predictors of anger and rage.
 This also applies to people who have PTSD, or Post-Traumatic Stress Disorder.

 Some families claim to express their love through anger, harsh discipline, and yelling.
 So, to someone who grew up around this, then loud arguments may feel perfectly normal to them.
 But this becomes problematic in adulthood — especially in the dating world.
 These individuals carry on the family tradition of rage, and are unpleasantly surprised when their partners cannot handle their low frustration tolerance.

 Misogyny's impact on women's anger

-Cis-women tend to deal with anger differently than cis-men.
+Generally, women tend to deal with anger differently than men.
 As women, we're socialized from birth to de-escalate situations containing even the slightest hint of conflict.
-We are rarely, if ever, given room to express anger, verbally or otherwise.
-Young girls are even encouraged to soothe the anger of others, often at the expense of their own well-being and emotional state.
+We are rarely - if ever - given room to express our anger, verbally or otherwise.
+Young girls are even encouraged to soothe other people when they express intense emotions, often at the expense of their own well-being and emotional state.